 Humans are not invincible.
-An illness or an accident could affect your ability to take care of yourself and your property.
-A protection mandate lets you choose who will make decisions for you if you are no longer able to take care of yourself and your property.
+An illness or an accident could affect your ability to take care of yourself or your property.
+A protection mandate lets you choose who will make decisions for you if you are no longer able to take care of yourself or your property.

 Protection mandates used to be called “mandates in case of incapacity”.

 A Document to Name Who Will Act for You